Search engine optimisation (SEO)

 Meta tags summarise what the site is about and have a role in the search rankings.
 The most important meta tags are the title and description.

-The title tag should include the main keyword of your page, your company name and possibly your location.
+The title tag should include your page's main keyword, your company name, and possibly your location.
 The description tag is what users will read when your page comes up in search listings.
 It should contain your main keywords and read like a sentence, not a list.
 Meta keywords are no longer used by most search engines.

 3. Build good quality links